phantomcorn/nvfact_fullstacktest/frontend/README.md

 - Backend framework used:  Express (NodeJS)
 - Frontend framework used:  ReactJS + ThreeJS
-- State management library:  Redux-Toolkit
+- State management library:  RTK Query (Redux-Toolkit)
 - Authentication method:  JWT
 - Deployment method (if any):
 - Database: MongoDB (mongoose library)

 Different smart factory software for different clients may have different requirements therefore structure cannot be guaranteed hence the choice of noSQL database.
-This will also help with consistent workflow since we do not have to swap between different databases.
+This will also help with consistent workflow since we do not have to swap between different tech stack.

 ---